root-project/root/gui/webgui6/doc/index.md

-\defgroup webgui6 ROOT 6 web display
+\defgroup webgui6 ROOT 6 Web Display
-\ingroup webgui
+\ingroup webdisplay
 \brief To display %ROOT 6 canvases in the web browser

 This group contains TWebCanvas class which provides web-based TCanvasImp